nuovonatura/CoDev-Assignment-FullStack-Spring/README.md

 This is an MVP for us to gather more feedback.
 As a result, we have omitted a login feature as we are not sure how we are going to control usage nor what kind of authentication mechanism we will be using.

-We have done out initial backlog review and came up with this prioritized backlog of \_ User Stories.
+We have done out initial backlog review and came up with this prioritized backlog of User Stories.
 The PO has kick started the first sprint and has **prioritized User Stories 1 and 2 as one that MUST be completed**.

 Please make sure that your implementations is **backed by a robust and complete set of unit tests.**

 You must use Git and host your repository on GitHub or other similar services.
-Please refer to the last page on more information on how to submit your assignment.

 The repository must have a top-level README.md that briefly explains how to start up the application locally.